mtumilowicz/java9-stack-stackwalking/README.md

           for the current thread, traversing from the top frame of the stack
         * stream will be closed when this method returns
-        * the Java virtual machine is free to reorganize a thread's control stack, for example, via deoptimization.
-By taking a `Function` parameter, this method allows access to stack frames through a stable view of a thread's control stack
+        * the Java virtual machine is free to reorganize a thread's control stack, for example, via deoptimization - by taking a `Function` parameter, this method allows access to stack frames through a stable view of a thread's control stack